 The world has never faced such serious challenges when it comes to children in conflict that right now – and the world community is doing too little to protect children from war.

-BRAZIL: Many fear the lack of international orientering with President Dilma Rousseff will lead to Brazil losing the status the country has gained in recent years.
+BRAZIL: Many fear that President Dilma Rousseff's lack of international orientation will lead to Brazil losing the status the country has built up in recent years.

 The world has never had so many refugees since World War II.
 Fewer and fewer of them come to Norway.
 Several parties are now advocating increasing the number of quota refugees from Syria to 10 000.